alex-kulcsar/introcs-tutorials/s01-lab0101-part1.md

 ** vertically** (up and down)?
 -   Are there any numbers that are **not** allowed for **vx** and **vy**?

+~hint What kind of numbers should I try?
+-   Try some negative numbers.
+-   What happens when the velocity is zero? hint~

 ```blocks
 let mySprite: Sprite = sprites.create(img`.`, SpriteKind.Player)
 mySprite.setPosition(0, 0)